 The program consists of 60 hours and meets the accreditation requirements for a MSW degree.
 The program integrates courses in the School of Social Work and the Department of Criminology and Criminal Justice.
 Second year internships immerse students in the work of forensic mental health.
 For more information about specific courses and the program, please refer to the Forensic Mental Health Sub-Specialization Advising Template.

 Application for this sub-specialization is required.
 This sub-specialization is only compatible with the Mental Health specialization.
 Students who are interested in the program must be full time Summer or Fall admits.
-Applications should be submitted immediately upon admissions to the MSW program but will be accepted through December 1st.
+Applications should be submitted by December 1st.